kushalkolar/MESmerize/source/user_guides/flowchart/nodes.rst

 These nodes allow you to perform Hierarchical Clustering using `scipy.cluster.hierarchy <https://docs.scipy.org/doc/scipy-1.2.1/reference/cluster.hierarchy.html>`_.

-If you are unfamiliar with Hierarchical Clustering I recommend going through this chapter from a Stanford Statistics course: http://www.econ.upf.edu/~michael/stanford/maeb7.pdf
+If you are unfamiliar with Hierarchical Clustering I recommend going through this chapter from Michael Greenacre: http://www.econ.upf.edu/~michael/stanford/maeb7.pdf

 .. note::
 	**Some of these nodes do not use Transmission objects for some inputs/outputs.**